Team

 Jackson Schall is a graduate researcher for the PACT Center.
 Jackson is a graduate student at the Colorado School of Mines performing his research at the National Renewable Energy Laboratory (NREL).
 His current focus is on imaging techniques to characterize metastabilities in perovskite solar cells.
 Prior to NREL, Jackson received his B.S., in physics, from the University of Toledo.

-Image of Nick_Irvin
+Image of Nick_Irwin-cropped-4

 Nicholas Irvin